Sleep and Pregnancy

 You can also try to use plain Epsom Salts and some lavender essential oils.
 Put about 1-2 lbs of Epsom salts in your bath and a few drops of lavender.
 Epsom salts and lavender are an effective sleep aid in pregnancy.

 NO SCREEN TIME BEFORE BED

 Before you go to bed don’t watch TV or use your cell phone or even a Kindle for an hour before bed time.
 They all prevent your body from producing melatonin which helps you get to sleep.
 Those screens emit “blue light” and “blue light” is bad for sleep!
 Your body will make less melatonin and as a result, you will feel too alert to go to sleep.
 Chances are good you will feel groggy and not rested when you get up the next day.
 So put down those screens.
 Screen time is definitely the opposite of a sleep aid in pregnancy.

 Take time to practice yoga.
 Yogadownload has thousands of classes to choose from and I love all of Jackie’s classes.
 Yoga for Better Sleep with Jackie Casal Mahrou before bed time will help you wind down and relax.
 Calming your body and calming your mind will help you sleep during pregnancy.

 GET A PREGNANCY BODY PILLOW

-Get a body pillow.
-There are many to choose from.
+Sleep with a pregnancy pillow.
+A pregnancy pillow is a great sleep aid in pregnancy.
+There are many pregnancy pillows to choose from.
 You can ask your friends which ones they preferred and why.
 But here are some suggestions for body pillows for pregnancy to help you sleep better and be more comfortable.